vasilakisfil/Introspected-REST/README.md

 The way the introspection is made is up to the API designer, or better, up to the spec.
 Here we use HTTP OPTIONS as we feel that it's an approriate way.

+Roy has done great work on initial HTTP spec and REST definition.
+Unfortunately, very few people have truly understood the unique characteristics of networked APIs which inspired Roy to define the REST.

+The idioms of Networked Services are very peculiar.
+When we have a client talking over the wire to a server, neither the client developer nor the server developer has access to the other machine.

+This means that if the client needs a specific resource, it must not have an offline contract on how to retrieve this resource because that would mean
+* changes on the server's side is difficult.
+* automated API clients are not possible without human interaction.

+Instead, the server would help (drive if you will) the client exactly where is needed to.

+That's the main reason why Roy is against the version on the URL: because it means that you take as de-facto that there will be breaking changes at some point.
+Instead, a truly REST API should be able to apply changes on the resources without breaking any client because the client.

+* The simpler the API, the simpler the API description.